ctdk/goiardi/docs/features/logging.rst

 Logging
 =======

 By default, goiardi logs to standard output.
 A log file may be specified with the ``-L/--log-file`` flag, or goiardi can log to syslog with the ``-s/--syslog`` flag on platforms that support syslog.
-Attempting to use syslog on one of these platforms (currently Windows and plan9 (although plan9 doesn't build for other reasons)) will result in an error.
+Attempting to use syslog on a platform that doesn't support syslog (currently Windows and plan9 (although plan9 doesn't build for other reasons)) will result in an error.

 Log levels
 ----------